-Recently, one of my tenants had his car “broken into” while it was parallel parked outside the house.
+Recently, I was reminded how important it is to have personal property insurance.
+One of my tenants had his car “broken into” while it was parallel parked outside the house.
 The robber took his new set of golf clubs worth ~$3,000.
 I put “broken into” in quotes because no window was smashed.
 He apparently left his car unlocked.

 So who pays for the damage and loss if your car is broken into outside your home?
 Well as it turns out, it’s not your auto insurance that pays, but your renter’s, landlord’s, or homeowner’s insurance!

 I was surprised to hear that my tenant’s auto insurance wouldn’t cover the theft.
 Consequently, I called my insurance company to ascertain what they would have covered if I had been the victim instead.

 They said the loss of $3,000 worth of golf clubs would be covered under the Personal Property Insurance part of my homeowner’s insurance policy.
 I have $273,500 in personal property insurance for some reason with a $1,000 deductible as a homeowner.
 In other words, I would pay $1,000 to get a check for $3,000 to replace my clubs.

 Personal Property Insurance is mainly to cover/replace all the things in your house that have value in case of a theft, flood, or fire.
 Given I spent about $120,000 remodeling my house so far, perhaps $273,500 is in the ballpark.

 But if I think further, I really don’t own anything too valuable except for my electronic devices, coin collection, and several watches.
 And these items happen to already be covered by other policies!

 In addition to the Personal Property Insurance policy, I’ve also got a $5,000 blanket jewelry insurance policy.
 This policy covers individual items with a value between $100 and $2500 that are lost, stolen, or damaged.
 There is no deductible under this rider and it costs a miniscule amount to include it with your homeowner’s policy.